 Training young trees

 Training fruit and nut trees during the first years of growth can promote desired tree forms and fruiting habits.
 Shape generally involves three training methods: a) central leader, b) modified leader or c) open or vase shape (see above).
 Remember that pruning can also damage and weaken young trees so keep severe cuts to a minimum.
 Choose your pruning cuts carefully and always make them during the dormant season when sap is slow and the wounds have time to seal properly.

 Pruning mature trees

 Most fruit trees should be pruned each year in spring.
 Prune interior branches and new vertical growth to allow air and sun to reach all tree branches.
-Make clean cuts in line with the branch collar at the limb juncture and don’t leave stubs.
+Make clean cuts just past the branch collar at the limb juncture, not leaving large stubs.
 Leave healthy one-year-old growth on outer branches for future shoot growth and fruit production.

 To prune mature trees, follow these simple steps:

 Thinning fruit can increase the overall size and quality of the mature fruit and the vigor of the tree.
 Carefully thin overly abundant small fruits, damaged fruits or malformed fruits.
 The timing will depend on the type of fruit trees.
 When thinning stone fruit, remove immature fruits after flower petals have fallen and as soon as the fruits are large enough to see.
 Remove any damaged or malformed fruits.
 Leave fruits spaced about 6-8 inches apart, leaving only two fruits on a shoot.
 When thinning apples and pears, thin fruit within 30 days after blooming to help reduce the alternate-year bearing that can occur in these trees.
 Apple blossoms and fruits occur in clusters; leave only the largest fruit in each cluster.
 Space fruits 6-8 inches apart.